DUI Test Refusal

-Ashley Aulls of Ashley M. Aulls, P.A. is an experienced criminal defense attorney in Brooksville who represents clients facing drunk driving charges all over Hernando County, Pasco County, Sumter County, and Citrus County.
-He can provide a complete evaluation of your case as soon as you call (352) 593-4115 to schedule a free, confidential consultation.
+Ashley Aulls of The Law Office of Ashley Aulls, P.A. is an experienced criminal defense attorney in Brooksville who represents clients facing drunk driving charges all over Hernando County, Pasco County, Sumter County, and Citrus County.
+He can provide a complete evaluation of your case as soon as you call (352) 593-4115 to schedule a confidential consultation.

 Overview of Implied Consent and DUI Test Refusal in Florida

 - What are the consequences of refusing to submit to a DUI test?

 - Are there any rules relating to how tests have to be conducted?

 - Where can I find more information about DUI test refusal in Brooksville?